Updated October 15, 2020

 Antigua and Barbuda have opened to international tourists.
 You must complete a health declaration form and present a negative test from 7 days or less before arrival.
 You are required to wear a mask while in transit and in public places.

 Aruba has been open to American tourists since July 10.
 You will need to either submit a negative COVID PCR test from 72 hours before travel or pay for a test once you arrive in Aruba.
+You need to have Aruba Visitors Insurance for your trip.

 The Bahamas have been open to international tourists since July 1.
 They flip-flopped a bit saying they were going to restrict Americans again but have now settled on a policy that allows Americans but you must quarantine for 14 days and take a COVID test at the end of quarantine.